tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 Author, A. A. (2005).
 Title of work.
 Location/City, State: Publisher.

+Arbib, M.A., & Fellous J. M. (2004).
+Emotions: from brain to robot.
+Trends in Cognitive Sciences, 8(12), 554-559 Fellous, J.M.
+(1999) Neuromodulatory basis of emotion.
+The Neuro-scientist 5, 283–294
 Tomkins, S. (1962).
 Affect imagery consciousness volume I the positive affects.
 New York: Springer Publishing Company.
 Tomkins, S. (1963).
 Affect imagery consciousness volume II the negative affects.
 New York: Springer Publishing Company.
 Tomkins, S. (1991).
 Affect imagery consciousness volume III the negative affects anger and fear.
 New York: Springer Publishing Company.
 Tomkins, S. (1981).
 The quest for primary motives: biography and autobiography of an idea.
-J Pers Soc Psychol, 41, 306–29.
+J Pers Soc Psychol, 41, 306–335.